 No matter your own self-image or esteem;

-You are invited, welcomed, accepted, loved and respected at St. Agnes Catholic Church.
+You are invited, welcomed, accepted, loved and respected at St. Agnes Church.